 Yes, they can.
 Don’t tie the dummy to the baby with strings or ribbons which could get tangled around your baby and never dip it in sugar or foods of any kind.
 By the time a baby is a year old, it is sensible to keep the dummy just for naps and bedtimes because, if it is in the mouth during wakeful times as your youngster starts to verbalise, it can make learning to speak tricky – not to mention that you might find it impossible to understand what your little one is trying to tell you!

 It is fine for a child to continue to soothe off to sleep with their dummy until they are about 4 years old.
-After that, some dentists worry about wonky teeth although the evidence for this is a bit patchy.
-In any case, most children have ditched the dummy well before that and turned their attention to a teddy or cuddly blanket instead.
+Though most children have ditched the dummy well before that and turned their attention to a teddy or cuddly blanket instead.

 What are the pros and cons of using a dummy?